c8r/blog/open-formats.md

 > Anything in.
 Anything out.

-We’ve currently focused the beta versions of our [Lab][lab] and [Iso][iso] apps around React because of its wide adoption and the wonderful community around it, but we'd like our tools to integrate with whatever front-end tech stack your team uses, whether it’s styled-components, CSS Modules, a CSS library in a Rails app, Vuejs, Angular, or whatever new framework sits around the corner.
+We’ve currently focused the beta versions of our [Lab][lab] and [Iso][iso] apps around React because of its wide adoption and the wonderful community around it.
+But we'd like our tools to integrate with whatever front-end tech stack your team uses, whether it’s styled-components, CSS Modules, a CSS library in a Rails app, Vuejs, Angular, or whatever new framework sits around the corner.

-You might’ve taken a peek into the theme.json, lab.json, or JSX files created with our apps, and, while the formats are modeled around similar component concepts to React, we want to remain somewhat agnostic to technology stacks.
+You might’ve taken a peek into the `theme.json`, `lab.json`, or JSX files created with our apps, and, while the formats are modeled around similar component concepts to React, we want to remain somewhat agnostic to technology stacks.

 Today, we’re open sourcing [lab-cli][lab-cli] which is the module used in Lab to export to different React CSS-in-JS libraries and a command line utility for integrating Lab files with your teams build process.

 ## Theme

-The theme.json file created by Lab is a plain object intended to store any shared stylistic constants for your apps.
+The `theme.json` file created by Lab is a plain object intended to store any shared stylistic constants for your apps.
 Currently, the app stores typographic, layout, and color constants, with plans for more in-app integrations in the future.
 Since this is stored as JSON, you can import this theme into other components not created in Lab, and it works well with most CSS-in-JS ThemeProviders.
 Additionally, you can add any arbitrary values to the theme that Lab doesn't currently cover.